Jim Gibbons (American politician): Personal life

 He married Dawn Gibbons in 1985; they have a son, born in 1987.
 Dawn Gibbons did not move to Washington to live with her husband while he served in Congress, saying she preferred to raise their son in Nevada.
 She herself was elected to the Nevada State Assembly in 1998, two years after Jim Gibbons was elected to the U.S. House of Representatives.
-On May 2, 2008, Gibbons filed for divorce,Nev.
-Gov.'s house move raises legal questions.
-Usatoday.Com (April 28, 2008).
-Retrieved on 2011-01-09. citing grounds of incompatibility stemming from an undisclosed event in Reno, Nevada and requesting the court to determine whether Gibbons or his wife would live at the governor's mansion.
+On May 2, 2008, Gibbons filed for divorce, citing grounds of incompatibility stemming from an undisclosed event in Reno, Nevada and requesting the court to determine whether Gibbons or his wife would live at the governor's mansion.

 In April 2009, Gibbons was living in Reno; his wife, Dawn, remained in the governor's mansion in Carson City.
 An 1866 state law requires that governor must "keep his office and reside at the seat of government".
 A spokesman for Gibbons described the move by the governor back to the couple's Reno home, which they had owned since 1989, as a temporary situation and said there was no violation of the law.

 In January 2010, the couple negotiated and completed an out-of-court divorce agreement.
 The divorce was finalized on July 21, 2010.